 The Pro-OX media inside will last you more than 10 years.
 You could also use a Big Blue 20″ sediment filter in place of the backwash sediment filter, though it will require frequent cartridge changes.

-These systems are available in 1″ and 1-1/4″ pipe size, and one advantage to using them is that you will not see a pressure drop, even with multiple systems installed.
+These systems are available in 1″ and 1-1/4″ pipe size and one advantage to using them are that you will not see a pressure drop, even with multiple systems installed.

-See the diagram below for an idea of how the MangOX filter might be installed:
+See the diagram below for an idea of how the Pro-OX (or MangOX filter) might be installed: